Tyrrrz/DiscordChatExporter/.docs/Docker.md

 This image was designed with a user running as uid:gid of 1000:1000.

-If your current user has different ids, and you want to generate files directly editable for your user, you might want to run the container like this:
+If your current user has different IDs, and you want to generate files directly editable for your user, you might want to run the container like this:

 ```console
 mkdir data # or chown -R $(id -u):$(id -g) data